-20. Some periodic review documents are made available to the panel in advance of the meeting.
-The documents that are usually made available in advance are listed in paragraph 23.
-These documents will usually be sent to panel members four weeks before the date of the periodic review meeting.
-Additional documents are made available to the panel on the day of the periodic review.
-These documents are listed in paragraph 24.
+20. Documents will usually be sent to panel members four weeks before the date of the periodic review meeting.
+Additional documents may occasionally be made available to the panel on the day of the periodic review.

 Self-evaluation document (SED)